megler/jekyll-now/_posts/2019-4-13-Lets-Get-Started.md

 Posts on this blog will be set up in a similar fashion.
 Instead of ginormous posts that show how to build an entire app, I'll take it step by step.
 That helps me relocate how I did something in a particular framework and also keeps things short and sweet.

-Let's see how that works out.  :wink:
+Let's see how that works out.